swax/NAISYS/apps/naisys/README.md

 # Additional custom variables can be defined here and/or in the agent config to be loaded into the agent prompt
 ```

-- Run `naisys <path to yaml or directory>`
+- Run `naisys <path to agent yaml or directory> [options]`
-  - If a yaml file is passed, naisys will start a single agent
-  - If a directory is passed, naisys will start a tmux session with the screen split for each agent
+  - Pass a directory to run all agent yamls in that folder

 ## Using NAISYS